jobisoft/Provider-4-TbSync/docs/resources/eventlog.rst

 ::

    let eventInfo = new TbSync.EventLogInfo();
-   TbSync.eventlog.add(TbSync.StatusData.WARNING, eventInfo, "Have a nice day!");
+   TbSync.eventlog.add(TbSync.StatusData.WARNING, eventInfo, "Something bad happend!");

 Instead of creating a custom :class:`EventLogInfo` instance, you can also get one with prefilled information via